Spacey trial proceeds after his lawyer contracts COVID-19

 Keller, who was not in the Manhattan courtroom Thursday, questioned actor Anthony Rapp on Wednesday about his claim that Spacey made a sexual advance on him in 1986 when he was 14 years old.
 At the time, Spacey was 26.
 Spacey, now 63, has denied Rapp’s claim.

 It was unclear how the trial would proceed after Thursday.
-Kaplan said the trial might be postponed until next Wednesday so at least two jurors who might have been near Keller when she was questioning Rapp could be tested for the coronavirus in a few days to ensure they were not ill.
+Kaplan said the trial might be postponed until next Wednesday so at least two jurors who might have been near Keller when she was questioning Rapp could be tested for the coronavirus in a few days to ensure they did not contract the coronavirus.
 Facemasks are optional in the courtroom and Keller was not wearing one Wednesday.

 Rapp’s lawyers were nearing the end of the presentation of their case against Spacey when Keller got sick.
 A lawyer for Spacey said she showed symptoms late Wednesday night.